anggeching/data-engineering-wiki/Guides/SQL Guide.md

 ### Correlated Subqueries

-A [[SQL]] query nested inside another query that uses the values from the outer/parent query.
+A [[data-engineering-wiki/Tools/Programming Languages/SQL]] query nested inside another query that uses the values from the outer/parent query.
 Because the correlated subquery can be evaluated once for each row in the outer query, it can be slow.

 Example:
 ```sql